-We have audited the financial statements of Fahi Dhiriulhun Corporation Limited (the "Company") which comprise the statement of financial position as at 31 December 2019, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the period then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Fahi Dhiriulhun Corporation Limited (the "Company") which comprise the statement of financial position as at 31 December 2020, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 December 2019, and its financial performance and its cash flows for the period then ended, in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements, in all material respects, give a true and fair view of the financial position of the Company as at 31 December 2020, and its financial performance and its cash flows for the year then ended, in accordance with International Financial Reporting Standards (IFRS).